FaspDevTeam/faspxx/README.md

 multigrid methods, Schwarz methods, and incomplete factorization methods.

 There is a top level cmake for configuration and building of the FASP++ shared library and the test programs suite.
-You can use a cmake-style way to compile the package; see https://cmake.org on how to use cmake for your own operating system.
+You can use a cmake-style approach to compile the package; see https://cmake.org on how to use cmake for your own operating system.
 The typical command for compiling FASP++ is:

-  $ mkdir Debug; cd Debug; cmake ..   # configuration using cmake
+  $ mkdir Debug; cd Debug; cmake ..   # configuration for debug using cmake

   $ make                              # make the library as well as examples